animal-tree/Writing-stuff/Stuff2-Example_landing_page.md

 <img width="100%" style="border:1px solid black;"  src="https://i.imgur.com/YWndtJc.jpeg">
  </p>

-*Intelligence exists plainly in nature.
-While we look for it in circuits and gadgets, it floats and sparks around us.*
+*Intelligence exists plainly in nature.*

 Python has something called [magic methods](https://rszalski.github.io/magicmethods/).
 One of these is the ```__init__``` method, which initalializes a class.
 See below: